marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

   If the :samp:`{filename}` is provided, then the dumps from all the applicable optimizations are concatenated into the :samp:`{filename}`.
-  Otherwise the dump is output onto stderr.
+  Otherwise the dump is output onto :samp:`stderr`.
 Though multiple :option:`-fopt-info` options are accepted, only one of them can include a :samp:`{filename}`.
 If other filenames are provided then all but the first such option are ignored.

   Note that the output :samp:`{filename}` is overwritten in case of multiple translation units.
-If a combined output from multiple translation units is desired, stderr should be used instead.
+If a combined output from multiple translation units is desired, :samp:`stderr` should be used instead.

-  In the following example, the optimization info is output to
+  In the following example, the optimization info is output to :samp:`stderr`:
-  stderr:

   .. code-block:: bash